![]() |

 The rotations will only be at 15 degrees intervals.

 You may rotate some objects such as text and drawn objects.
-It's impossible to rotate an images or an OLE objects (graphs, organization charts or the others).
+It's impossible to rotate an pictures or an OLE objects (graphs, organization charts or the others).

 On the same toolbar as the free text and the free rotate buttons, you'll find the button above.